opengauss-mirror/docs/content/en/docs/Developerguide/pg_statistic.md

 # PG\_STATISTIC<a name="EN-US_TOPIC_0289900694"></a>

-**PG\_STATISTIC**  records statistics about tables and index columns in a database.
+**PG\_STATISTIC**  stores statistics about tables and index columns in a database.
 By default, only the system administrator can access the system catalog.
 Common users can access the system catalog only after being authorized.

 **Table  1**  PG\_STATISTIC columns